More about Hybrid Cloud Management

 About a decade ago, with the coming of the first AWS offerings, companies slowly shifted their IT infrastructures from being hosted entirely on-prem, passing through a middle point with hybrid architectures, to a point where they host their whole IT operations in the cloud.
 But not every company chooses to go all in with the cloud.
 Some want to keep just one foot in the water so to speak.
 For them, AWS approaches hybrid cloud management and all its different use cases through AWS Storage Gateway.

-In this blog we are going to show you in a few steps how to perform an AWS Storage Gateway set up through the AWS Console and start using the benefits of this hybrid cloud solution.
+In this blog we are going to show you in a few steps how to set up a Storage Gateway through the AWS Console and start using the benefits of this hybrid cloud solution.
 For more details, such as Storage Gateway pricing, check out our previous blog post.

 What Is Storage Gateway?

 Storage Gateway is a hybrid deployment storage service on AWS that allows on-prem deployments to take advantage of AWS cloud services such as Amazon S3 and Amazon EBS.
 It also has storage management features that allow it to lower storage costs.
 Target use cases include file shares, migration, data tiering to the cloud, and more.

 - File Gateway: The Storage Gateway acts as a file server that delivers applications SMB and NFS protocol access while storing all the data in Amazon S3 and keeping all the file system structure.